An Ergonomic, Customizable Soft Robotic Glove toward Personalized Hand Rehabilitation: Discussion

-\textbf{dual-action actuation and clinical relevance.} Most existing soft gloves provide flexion assistance only, limiting their utility for patients who require active finger extension---a critical capability for volitional object release in cervical SCI~\cite{lim2023_Bidirectional_Fabric,cappello2018_Assisting_silicone_glove}.
-The pilot SCI study demonstrated that combining flexion-extension actuation with patient-specific customization can yield functional gains not achievable with flexion-only systems, including new task initiation, elimination of compensatory tenodesis strategies, and improved grasp stability.
-These outcomes underscore the clinical value of integrating extension support and per-finger control within a single lightweight device.
+\textbf{Functional completeness and clinical relevance.} Many existing soft gloves provide flexion assistance only, limiting their utility for users who also need active finger extension for volitional object release in cervical SCI~\cite{lim2023_Bidirectional_Fabric,cappello2018_Assisting_silicone_glove}.
+By adding active extension and thumb abduction in a single lightweight device, the proposed glove supports a more complete set of functional movements.
+In the pilot SCI study, glove assistance was associated with new task initiation, reduced reliance on tenodesis strategies, and fewer object drops.
+These preliminary findings suggest potential clinical value, though the study did not isolate the contribution of any individual design element and the small sample precludes definitive conclusions.